rabbitmq/rabbitmq-smtp/README.md

-# RabbitMQ-SMTP, an SMTP receiver plugin for RabbitMQ
+# RabbitMQ-SMTP, a Legacy SMTP receiver plugin for RabbitMQ

+## Legacy Software Warning

+`rabbitmq-stmqp` **hasn't seen updates in more than 3 years**.

+It has since been superseded by [rabbitmq-email](https://github.com/gotthardp/rabbitmq-email).
+Please consider using that project first.

+## What It Does

 The RabbitMQ-SMTP plugin listens on a configurable TCP port for incoming email message traffic, and routes the traffic on via RabbitMQ's exchanges.
-A normal AMQP (or STOMP, or Comet, or PubSubHubBub, or XMPP) connection can be used to configure routing and to retrieve messages as usual.

 There is no support at this time for sending outgoing email from RabbitMQ.